BroadbandForum/usp/specification/messages/get/readme.md

 **R-GET.2** - If the `requested_path` included a Path Name to a Parameter, `result_param_map` MUST contain only the Parameter included in that path.

 **R-GET.3** - If the Controller does not have Read permission on any of the parameters specified in `result_param_map`, these parameters MUST NOT be returned in this element.
+This MAY result in this element being empty.

 **R-GET.4** - Path Names containing Object Instance Paths in the keys of `result_param_map` MUST be addressed using Instance Number Addressing.